top of page

 AFTER MEDIATION

-• Do you have all the relevant information to make choices and decisions during mediation?
+2. Gather Information - Ensure you have all the relevant information at your fingertips to make informed choices and decisions during mediation.

 Work Team Meeting